jsinger67/Lelek/README.md

 This project contains some introductory grammar examples from entry level up to a complete Oberon-2 LLK grammar.
 There are also examples that describe the principles of language processing possible with the Lelek tool using semantic actions.
-But there also exists another opportunity to process the parse result.
+But of course there exists another opportunity to process the parse result.
-The concrete syntax tree the parser spits out can be processed by user created tools too, of course.
+The concrete syntax tree the parser spits out can be processed by user created tools too.
 So no one is tied to the Lelek's approach to Semantic Actions.

 Lelek is a proof of concept.
-I decided to us .NET Core for this project to make it available to a greater group of developers.
+I decided to use .NET Core for this project to make it available to a greater group of developers.

 Further readings